Computer failure at FAA delays flights for hours Wednesday

 A computer failure at the Federal Aviation Administration delayed flights for hours nationwide.

 The affected system is responsible for sending out flight hazards and real-time notices to pilots, known as NOTAM (Notice to Air Missions).
 All flights were ordered to be delayed until 8 a.m..
+Shortly before the pause was to be lifted, the FAA updated and said the ground stop was lifted and that operations were gradually returning to normal.

+Update 5: Normal air traffic operations are resuming gradually across the U.S. following an overnight outage to the Notice to Air Missions system that provides safety info to flight crews.
+The ground stop has been lifted.— The FAA ?? (@FAANews) January 11, 2023

 "The FAA is experiencing an outage that is impacting the update of NOTAMS.
 All flights are unable to be released at this time," the FAA said in a statement released around 5 a.m.
 CST.